open-component-model/ocm-k8s-toolkit/README.md

 > [!CAUTION]
 > This project is in early development and not yet ready for production use.

-OCM K8s Toolkit contains the tooling for
+The OCM K8s Toolkit
-- supporting the deployment of an OCM resource, like a helm chart or other manifests, into a Kubernetes cluster with the help of kro and a deployer, e.g. FluxCD.
+- supports the deployment of an OCM component and its resources, like Helm charts or other manifests, into a Kubernetes cluster with the help of kro and a deployer, e.g. FluxCD.
-- providing a controller to transfer OCM component versions.
+- provides a controller to transfer OCM components.

 ### What should I know before I start?